 "It's fine.
 I didn't realize who you were, either, despite Carrie always bringing you up," he admits.

 I blink.
 "Carrie told you about me?"

 "You sound surprised."

 "That's because I am.
-She told me about everyone in Avalanche, which is why I heard about you. ...I didn't think she said anything about me," I explain, thinking about what she might've told him.
+She told me about everyone in Avalanche, since, y'know, you guys are kinda famous? ...I didn't think she'd say anything about me," I explain, thinking about what she might've told him.

 "Hm.
-Well, it was all good things, in case you were worried," he says, as if reading my mind.
+Good things, in case you were worried," he says, as if reading my mind.